hepix-virtualisation/vmcaster/README.md

 When it comes to uploading images and imagelists you will need to add to this file for your own site specific settings.

+Secuity note:

+It is more secure to use "https" than "http" for serving the imagelist, as it will prevent "man in the middle" presenting old image lists.
+For serving images http is fine is as secure as https, as the authentisity of the image is secured by the imagelist.

 Background
 ----------